Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-The ClsSubFormHeader derived Class is declared as Object T. At the Form_Load() Event the ClsSubFormHeader Class Object is instantiated.
-The current Form Object is passed to the Property Procedure T.mFrm of ClsSubFormHeader
+The ClsSubFormHeader derived class is declared as the object T. In the Form_Load() event, an instance of the ClsSubFormHeader class is created, and the current form object is passed to its T.mFrm property procedure.

 Summary.

-The Sub-Form Control references are added to the Class Module Instance Property like any other control on the Main Form.
-This is required when the enabled built-in Event triggers in sync with the correct Class Object instance and executes the Event Procedure.
+The Subform control references are added to the Class Module instances just like any other control on the main form.
+This ensures that when the built-in events are triggered, they remain synchronized with the correct Class Object instance and execute the appropriate event procedures.

-You may download a Demo Database with all the Forms and VBA Code to try out and study the Code.
+You can download a demo database containing all the forms and VBA code to explore and study the implementation in detail.

-You may leave your observations, suggestions, and comments on the Comment Section of this Page.
+Feel free to share your observations, suggestions, and comments in the Comments section of this page.

 Downloads.